gerardotalora/gerardotalora/README.md

-# Hi, I'm Gerard 👋
+# Hi, I'm Gerard 👋 👨🏻‍💻

+## I am a Software Engineer with a passion for working on social impact projects.
+A native from Barcelona and a New Yorker, I spend my free time walking around the city, coding at a cafe, hiking and listening to jazz.

 <!--
 **gerardotalora/gerardotalora** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.